-Sprinkling their termites with specially ground-up kit keeps them extra healthy and happy.
+Sprinkling their termites with specially ground-up mound material keeps them extra healthy and happy.

 Description: Numbats are reddish-brown on their shoulders and head.
 This colour changes further down the body to black with white stripes.
 Their bushy tail is about 17 cm long.